gorse-io/docs/src/ch01-02-recommend.md

 ## Online Evaluation

+The only method to estimate recommendation performance is online evaluation.
+The metric of online evaluation in Gorse is click-through-rate: `click feedback` / `read feedback`.

 [^6]: Zhang, Zhenghao, et al. "SANS: Setwise Attentional Neural Similarity Method for Few-Shot Recommendation."
 DASFAA (3).
 2021.